 There are many reasons why sugary beverages are detrimental to weight loss.
 For starters, they contain no nutrition whatsoever yet provide a lot of calories.
 Sugary drinks can also make you crave more unhealthy foods, which can increase your caloric intake (7).
 Some examples of sugary drinks that should be avoided include soda, fruit juices, sweetened teas, and energy drinks.

-You should avoid simple carbs as much as possible by choosing complex carbohydrates instead.
-Some examples of simple carbs include sugar, baked goods, white bread, and pasta.
+You should avoid refined carbs as much as possible by choosing complex carbohydrates instead.
+Some examples of refined carbs include sugar, baked goods, white bread, and pasta.
+Complex carbs include whole grains, legumes, fruits, and vegetables.

 Fried foods are generally high in calories, fat, and trans fats and can all hinder weight loss efforts.
 These are also linked to various health issues, such as heart disease, so it’s best to avoid them altogether if weight loss is your goal (16).
 If you absolutely have no choice but to eat fried food, try cooking them yourself using healthier oil alternatives like olive oil or sunflower oil rather than frying in animal fats or oils.

-Processed foods are typically low in nutrients and high in calories per serving.
+Highly processed foods are typically low in nutrients and high in calories per serving.
 They can also contain added sugar, unhealthy fat, and sodium, which will make it harder for you to achieve weight loss goals (9).
-Processed carbs like white bread, pasta, or baked goods should also be avoided because they cause an increase in blood sugar levels which often leads to cravings later on when your body goes back to normal (17).
+Processed carbs like white bread, pasta, or baked goods should also be avoided because they cause an increase in blood sugar levels which often leads to cravings later on when your blood sugar drops (17).

 If you’re too busy to prepare whole food meals, consider purchasing healthy snacks like protein bars that only contain natural ingredients.
 It’s also possible to purchase ready-to-use meal replacements that can help shave off time spent cooking while providing adequate nutrition at the same time.